ianfore/drs-compliance-suite/README.md

 # drs-compliance-suite
-Tests to verify the compliance of a DRS implementation with GA4GH DRS v1.2 specification
+Tests to verify the compliance of a DRS implementation with GA4GH Data Repository Service (DRS) specification.
+This compliance suite supports the following DRS versions
+* DRS 1.2.0

 ## Installations
-Python 3.x is required to run DRS Compliance Suite.
+* Python 3.x
+* Docker

 ## Running natively in a developer environment